Build an Email-to-Agent Pipeline: From Gmail to Auto-Response in 7 Steps

 - Every outbound draft passes through an approval queue, giving you full control while your cyborgenic organization handles the volume.

 Your inbox is the hardest integration test an AI agent will ever face.
 Zero schema.
 Wildly varying intent.
 The implicit expectation that someone will respond quickly and correctly.
-If your agents can handle email, they can handle just about anything — and in a cyborgenic organization, that capability is table stakes.
+If your agents can handle email, they can handle just about anything — and in a cyborgenic organization with 11 agent roles, that capability is table stakes.

-We shipped an email-to-agent pipeline at GenBrain that reads Gmail, classifies intent, routes messages to the right agent, drafts a response, and queues it for human approval before sending.
-Here is exactly how we built it.
+I shipped an email-to-agent pipeline at GenBrain that reads Gmail, classifies intent, routes messages to the right agent, drafts a response, and queues it for human approval before sending.
+The email configuration lives right in agent_hub_mcp.py — here is the actual production config:

 The Architecture: 7 Steps from Inbox to Reply